-On the day of their interview applicants need to arrive at the park located near the Embassy between Calzada and K streets at 7:00 a.m.
-The applicant must arrive alone for his/her scheduled appointment and bring the following documentation:
+On the day of their interview, applicants must arrive for their scheduled appointment with the following documentation:

 - Confirmation page of the form DS-260.